Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

 <h2>How to use the sample</h2>

-<p>When you run the sample, the app will load a web map which contains premium content.
+<p>When you run the sample, the app attempt to will load a web map which contains premium content.
 You will be challenged for an ArcGIS Online login to view the private layers.
 Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
-If you authenticate successfully, the traffic layer will display, otherwise the map will contain only the public basemap layer.</p>
+If you authenticate successfully, web map will display.</p>

 <h2>How it works</h2>